 So, what’s an “empty property” in the eyes of your local council?

-An empty property is one that’s unoccupied and substantially unfurnished.
+An empty property is one that is unoccupied and substantially unfurnished.
+The courts have interpreted this as a property that isn’t furnished enough to be habitable.
 But there’s nuance here:

-- Long-term empties: Properties vacant for over two years often face hefty council tax premiums.
+- Long-term empties: Properties vacant for over one year can face hefty council tax premiums.

 Why Councils Charge More for Empty Homes

-Councils aren’t keen on vacant properties because the UK’s housing shortage is acute, and empty homes could resolve part of the problem if they were occupied.
-In addition,it’s quite simply a lucrative opportunity for local councils to generate more revenue.
+Councils aren’t keen on vacant properties.
+The UK’s housing shortage is acute, and empty homes could help resolve part of the problem if they were occupied.
+In our experience helping property owners across the country, the financial pressure from council tax premiums is often one of the key reasons people decide to sell.

 Discounts, Exemptions, and Reliefs You Might Qualify For